Skip Navigation

 Annotation: These guidelines provide information about an environmental-assessment tool that school-based dental sealant programs or those wishing to launch a school-based dental sealant program can use to help determine whether the environment is conducive to operating such a program.
 The guidelines explain the tool’s purpose and intended audience.

-Keywords: Dental care, Dental sealants, Guidelines, Oral health, Prevention, School age children, School health services, State programs, Tooth decay
+Keywords: Dental sealants, Guidelines, Oral health, Oral health care, Prevention, School age children, School health services, State programs, Tooth decay